LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Using median and mean to replace the missing cells in the data
+The exploratory analysis helped in determining the appropriate imputation method by observing the feature distribution

 From the EDA above:
 chol = skewness =0.95- slightly skewed - median will be used to replace missing cells hdl = skewness =1.23- Highly skewed -median will be used to replace missing cells